-● Installation files: These files are linked to the application that you install on your computer.
-Even when uninstalling, this software sometimes remains on your hard drive.
+- Installation files: These files are associated with the applications you have installed on your computer.
+Even after uninstalling, some of these files may remain on your hard drive.

-● Spyware: This spyware can monitor all of your activity and recover your personal information.
+- Spyware: This type of software can monitor your activity and collect personal information.

 The amount of data to be cleaned, whether malicious or not, is therefore important.
 Before each action, it is recommended to make (for a possible recovery in case of problems), a hard backup of your data or to use a recovery point.

 - Programs that automatically launch when Windows starts: When you install a program, a folder with the program’s name is created.
 Some of these programs may start automatically even if they are not needed, which can overload the memory.
 Uninstalling them may not always completely remove them.
 If unsure, seek guidance from a specialist on how to properly and securely uninstall programs.

 Read: How to speed up Linux

-● Temporary files: These files can take up an unnecessarily large amount of storage space because they are no longer reused by the system.
+- Temporary files: These files can consume a significant amount of storage space as they are no longer needed by the system.

-● Error report files: They are unusable for non-professional users and take up unnecessary storage space.
+- Error report files: These files are not useful for non-technical users and take up unnecessary storage space.

-You can use the Windows Task Manager to find out which programs are running on your PC.
-Since these programs only show up with their processes, it is not always easy to identify them.
-Also pay attention to the programs in the start bar and in the systray, the area next to the time display.
+You can use the Windows Task Manager to identify which programs are currently running on your PC.
+However, it can be challenging to recognize the programs by their processes alone.
+Be sure to also check the programs in the start bar and system tray, located next to the time display.

-Check also which extensions are installed in your browser and consider which ones are unnecessary.
-This is especially true for toolbars like Ask.com which were never really wanted.
+Additionally, review the extensions installed in your browser and consider which ones are not necessary.
+This is especially true for toolbars such as Ask.com which may not have been intentionally installed.